applecargo/WifiZineThrowie/docs/index.ko.md

 - microUSB cable (so called, android data cable)
 - A battery or powerbank
 - A webpage (html/css/js + media files)
-- (optional) Magnets : you attach or install the module at some specific place / location, to give more context/happening
-- (optional) A case / a hull : you shape/materialize it to give it more context/happening.
 - (optional) Sensory peripherals or actuators (incl. speakers etc) : to give it more context/happening.
 - (optional) A concept / a idea